ferreras/RepData_PeerAssessment1/PA1_template.md

 medianPerInterval <- apply(steps, 1, median,na.rm=TRUE)
 ```

-3 Create a new dataset that is equal to the original dataset but with the missing data filled in.
+3 Create a new dataset that is equal to the original dataset but with the missing data filled in:

 ```r
 new_steps <- apply(steps, 2, function(x) ifelse(is.na(x),medianPerInterval,x))
 ```

-4 Make a histogram of the total number of steps taken each day
+4 Make a histogram of the total number of steps taken each day:

 ```r